 2. Years to > MMA

-Memberships and Peers: O is and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: The DDR Corp.
-(DDR) with a 3.6% yield, National Retail Properties, Inc. (NNN) with a 4.6% yield and The Macerich Company (MAC) with a 3.8% yield.
+Peers: The company's peer group includes: The DDR Corp.
+(DDR) with a 4.7% yield, National Retail Properties, Inc. (NNN) with a 5.1% yield and The Macerich Company (MAC) with a 3.4% yield.

 Conclusion: O did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks O as a 1-Star Very Weak stock.

 O follows a conservative strategy which has led to it being one of the best-positioned REITs with a capacity to make additional acquisitions.
 Its tenants sign long-term leases with regular rent bumps that allows O to provides a reliable, slow-growing, monthly dividend.
-The company is well-manged has delivered consistent growth over time.
+The company is well-managed has delivered consistent growth over time.
 Its current strategy is to acquire well-located, freestanding single-tenant commercial properties with 10 to 20-year net lease agreements.